Gorseinon: Sport and leisure

-Gorseinon hosted the National Eisteddfod in 1980.
+The local area hosted the National Eisteddfod in 1980.

 For more than 50 years, Gorseinon was home to 'La Charrette', the UK's smallest cinema, established by local electrician, the late Gwyn Phillips.
 Built from a disused railway carriage, the cinema opened in 1953; when the decay of its structure forced closure in February 2008, 'La Charrette' was dismantled and taken to the Gower Heritage Centre.
 The last film shown at La Charette was a black-tie premiere of Danny Boyle's Alien Love Triangle attended by Kenneth Branagh, who starred in the film, and organised by Observer film critic Mark Kermode.

 The recently opened Canolfan Gorseinon Centre features a multi-use hall, training rooms, office room for small businesses, a creche and a bar and cafe.

 Education

-Gorseinon has a range of education and childcare facilities.
 Gorseinon Primary School, which has three sites in the town, provides pre-school and primary education.
 There is a proposal to build a new primary school at Parc y Werin to replace the existing school buildings.

-Most eleven to sixteen-year-old children in the area attend Penyrheol Comprehensive School.
+Most eleven to sixteen-year-old children in the area attend Penyrheol Comprehensive School, an English-medium school.
 The school buildings were largely destroyed by an arson attack in 2006.
 The rebuilt school was opened in 2009.

 One of the campuses of Gower College Swansea is in Gorseinon, providing further education and adult learning.